Murder of Amanda Duffy: Threatening phone calls

 In 1994, Auld was convicted of making threatening phone calls to two former friends, and sentenced to 240 hours community service.
 He admitted telling one of them "Patrick, you thought Amanda was the last.
 Well, you're next, after Caroline."

 Civil action

-In 1995, Duffy's parents, Joe and Kathleen, sued Auld in civil court, where the standard of evidence is lower.
+In 1995, Duffy's parents sued Auld in civil court, where the standard of evidence is lower.
 Auld did not contest the lawsuit and the couple were awarded a £50,000 payout.
 This amount was never paid.

 Calls to scrap "not proven" verdict

 Following the verdict in the criminal trial, Duffy's parents launched a high-profile campaign for the "not proven" verdict to be abolished in Scots law.
 A national petition was launched at an event in Glasgow addressed by Joe Duffy.
 In 1993, the couple's Member of Parliament, George Robertson, launched the Criminal Procedure (Abolition Of Not Proven Verdict) (Scotland) Bill in the House of Commons to scrap the verdict, though its likelihood of success was considered slim.

 The Duffys' campaign also increased pressure on the Scottish Office, which eventually launched a consultation on scrapping the "not proven" verdict in 1994.
 MP John Home Robertson, in a 1995 bid to scrap the verdict, praised "Kathleen and Joe Duffy for the thoughtful and constructive campaign that they have been waging".
 When the Scottish Parliament debated scrapping the verdict in 2016, the Duffy case was cited by MSP Michael McMahon in support of scrapping the verdict.